Forestville man jailed in fatal shooting of his brother

 “There doesn’t appear to be an altercation of any significance that led to the shooting,” he said in a statement.

 Gallon was arrested after questioning by detectives who worked all night on the case.

-Deputies were summoned around 7:15 p.m. to the multi-level home in the 9800 block of River Road by the men’s mother, whose name was withheld by the sheriff’s department.
+Deputies were summoned around 7:15 p.m. to the multilevel home in the 9800 block of River Road by the men’s mother, whose name was withheld by the Sheriff’s Office.

 When deputies arrived, emergency responders were performing CPR on the younger brother.
-Resuscitation efforts were unsuccessful and he died at the scene, according to the sheriff’s department.
+Resuscitation efforts were unsuccessful and he died at the scene, authorities said.